This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Do not give aspirin to children under 18 years of age.
 Your child could develop Reye syndrome if he takes aspirin.
 Reye syndrome can cause life-threatening brain and liver damage.
 Check your child's medicine labels for aspirin, salicylates, or oil of wintergreen.

-Follow up with your child's primary healthcare provider or bone specialist as directed:
+Follow up with your child's healthcare provider or bone specialist as directed:

 Your child may need to return to have his cast removed.
 He may also need an x-ray to check how well the bone has healed.
 Write down your questions so you remember to ask them during your visits.